|

 meeting of the trustees.
 The trustees - a band of local worthies elected by the

-recipients - have already met to hear claims from people who feel they now
+recipients - meet to hear claims from people who feel they

 qualify.